nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_pathology_guidance.md

 {: .center-image }
 ![Structured text example](images/access_structured/Pathology_structured_text_example_2.png)

 Gp systems are required to maintian the text formatting in order to preserve the meaning.
-This will also be true of the GP Connect messaging, any structured text from the EDIFact report imported into the GP system **MUST** be maintained.
+This will also be true of the GP Connect messaging, any structured text from the EDIFact report imported into the GP system **MUST** be maintained as they are in the GP2GP HL7 message.

 ### Filing results into the patient record